Clinical Research Jobs at University of Miami with Visa Sponsorship

 This list of duties and responsibilities is not intended to be all-inclusive and may be expanded to include other duties or responsibilities as necessary.

-- Bachelor’s degree in relevant field
+- Bachelor’s degree in relevant field required

-- Minimum 6 years of relevant experience
+- Minimum 2 years of relevant experience required

-- Ability to work independently and/or in a collaborative environment.
+- Teamwork: Ability to work collaboratively with others and contribute to a team environment.

 The University of Miami offers competitive salaries and a comprehensive benefits package including medical, dental, tuition remission and more.